Universal Paralinguistic Speech Representations Using Self-Supervised Conformers: Conformer-Based Representations

 \subsection{Architectures}

 Each of our proposed paralinguistic representations is defined using a \emph{speech encoder} comprised of a stack of convolution-augmented Transformer blocks known as Conformers~\cite{conformer}.
 Each Conformer block inserts a small depthwise separable convolutional module between the Transformer's self-attention and MLP modules, which has been shown to be highly beneficial to many recognition applications.
-The input to this speech encoder is the output of a 3-layer 1-dimensional convolutional \emph{feature encoder} that is applied to log mel spectrogram features.
-While the original spectrogram is sampled at 100 Hz, two convolutional strides of two produce a vector time series sampled at 25 Hz, a frame rate that is preserved throughout the entire speech encoder.
+The input to this speech encoder is the output of a 3-layer 1-dimensional convolutional \emph{feature encoder} that is applied to 80-bin log mel spectrogram features.
+The spectrogams come from 16kHz audio that is resampled if necessary.
+Two convolutional strides of two produce a vector time series that is downsampled by a factor of 4x, yielding a frame rate that is preserved throughout the entire speech encoder.

 The models are trained using the Wav2Vec 2.0 contrastive loss~\cite{wav2vec2}: we first extract encoded features from the feature encoder and then use masked features as inputs to the Conformer to create context vectors.
 These context vectors are trained to agree with the target context vectors, obtained by applying a linear layer to the initial encoded features, by a contrastive loss.
 Table~\ref{tab:models} lists the various Conformer architectures considered in our evaluation.
 We consider three Conformer encoder complexities defined in the original study~\cite{bigssl}, including 608 million (24 layers/8 heads/1024D output), 1.0 billion (42 layers/8 heads/1024D output), and 8.0 billion parameters (36 layers/16 heads/3072D output).
 Also shown are corresponding details for five baseline representations that we include in our evaluation.
 These cover a range of model architectures, complexities, and training objectives.